carpentries/workshop-template/_extras/design.md

     * `workshop.html` is used for workshops' home pages, and is the layout for the `index.html` page in your repo's root directory.
-      That `index.html` page's header must define several variables as specified in the the [customization instructions][customization]
-      in order for your workshop to be included in our main website.
+      That `index.html` page's header must define several variables as specified in the the customization instructions in order for your workshop to be included in our main website.

     * `page.html` is used for any other pages you want to create.
       **Note:** if you create extra pages, you *must* edit the values